Step 1

 Microbiology 2

 A 52-year-old woman presents to the emergency department with complaints of shortness of breath and a sharp pain that radiates to her neck area each time she takes a breath.
 She reports that she feels more comfortable when sitting and leaning forward.
+An ECG reveals no acute changes.
 Physical examination reveals that the lungs are clear to auscultation, and there is a friction rub heard on cardiac examination.
 A chest x-ray is negative, and an electrocardiogram reveals no acute changes.
 An echocardiogram reveals a moderate pericardial effusion.

 Which of the following is most likely causative agents of the patient's symptoms?